knative/docs/docs/getting-started/first-source-trigger.md

 ??? info "Architecture Diagram"
     //TODO

-Some people call this **"Event-Driven Architecture"** which can be used to create your own **"Fucntions as a Service"** on Kubernetes :tada: :taco: :fire:
+Some people call this **"Event-Driven Architecture"** which can be used to create your own **"Functions as a Service"** on Kubernetes :tada: :taco: :fire: